Who Can You Sue for Personal Injury or Wrongful Death After a Truck Crash?

 If a collision with an 18-wheeler caused you to lose a loved one, our attorneys can pursue a wrongful death claim on your behalf.
 The claim would seek a different set of damages, including compensation for funeral and burial expenses and the loss of money, goods and services that your loved one would have contributed if he or she had lived.

-Generally speaking, state and federal laws require commercial motor vehicles to carry a higher level of minimum liability insurance coverage than what is required for standard passenger motor vehicles, ranging from $750,000 (for vehicles over 10,000 pounds carrying non-hazardous freight) to $5 million (for vehicles transporting hazardous materials).
+Generally, state and federal laws require commercial motor vehicles to carry a higher level of minimum liability insurance coverage than what the law requires for standard passenger motor vehicles.
+This coverage may range from $750,000 (for vehicles over 10,000 pounds carrying non-hazardous freight) to $5 million (for vehicles transporting hazardous materials).

-Time is of the essence when it comes to seeking compensation after a serious tractor-trailer accident.
-You need to get started right away on preserving and gathering evidence.
-Many other steps must be taken to pursue a full and fair recovery for you.
+Time is of the essence: Your lawyer will need to get started right away on preserving and gathering evidence after a tractor-trailer accident.
+The lawyer may need to take many other steps to pursue a full financial recovery for you.